zc/cloudformation/README.txt

 0.5.1 (2013-11-21)
 ==================

-Fixed: creating stack failed dur to a bug in querying for existing stacks.
+Fixed: creating stack failed due to a bug in querying for existing stacks.

 0.5.0 (2013-11-20)
 ==================